xym2009/xym2009.github.io/_pages/about.md

 2024/3: A paper has been accepted as an Oral presentation in IGARSS 2024, titled 'UNSUPERVISED STEREO MATCHING NETWORK FOR VHR REMOTE SENSING IMAGES BASED ON ERROR PREDICTION'

-2024/3: A paper has been accepted as a poster presentation in ICME 2024, titled ''

 2024/1: A paper has been accepted by Remote Sensing, which focuses on disparity optimization using open-source GIS data.